unixwzrd/venvutil/README.md

 ### Shell Functions

 These are a few of the shell functions provided by venvutil which I find useful.
 There is more documentation on the functions in the README of the [venvutil Tools](docs/shdoc/README.md).

+To use the functions and tools, simply source in the venvutil_lib.sh file in your .bashrc.
+The setup.sh script will handle adding the necessary checks and source statements to your .bashrc file.

 - **venvutil Tools**: [Detailed Documentation](docs/shdoc/README.md)
   - A collection of shell functions and scripts for managing Python virtual environments and LLMs.